fmichonneau/francoismichonneau.net/_posts/2022-08-31-arrow-dataset-part-2.md

 ## Background

-In this follow up post (see
+In this follow-up post (see
 [part 1]({% post_url 2022-08-22-arrow-dataset-creation %}) if you missed
-it), we will explore what happens to the performance if we read the files straight into Arrow instead of downloading them locally first?
+it), we will explore what happens to the query performance if we read the files straight into Arrow instead of downloading them locally first.

 ## Reading remote CSV files